 What’s Right For Me?

 INFP types lead with a mental process that Personality Hacker nicknames Authenticity.
 Its technical name is Introverted Feeling (Fi).
 Basically, this means INFPs make decisions by asking the question, “What feels right to me?”
 They place a high value on being true to themselves.
 (Click here for a quick introduction to function stacks in Myers-Briggs types.)
 In the book Personality Hacker, they actually use Luke Skywalker as an example of how Authenticity work in-action (p.
 72)

 While Kevin Hearne’s Heir To The Jedi isn’t my favorite in-canon Star Wars books, he does an excelent job of capturing this aspect of Luke’s character.
 The book is written first-person from Luke’s perspective and shows his inner struggle to make sure his actions line up with his personal convictions.
 For example, Luke is concerned about an order to “take care of” some guards not only because it’s murder, but also because he believes “killing someone is the opposite of caring for them” (p.
 96).

 We see him using Authenticity in the films as well, though it’s more indirect because we’re not in Luke’s head and Fi is an introverted function.
 All Luke’s major decisions are based on what feels right and lines up with his view of self.
 He convinces Han to rescue Princess Leia on the Death Star because, “We gotta help her.”
-He leaves Yoda in the middle of his training because he can’t “sacrifice Han and Leia.”
+He leaves Yoda (an INFJ) in the middle of his training because he can’t “sacrifice Han and Leia.”
 He turns himself over to the Emperor because, as he tells Leia, “I have to try” to save their father.
 Even when his choices don’t make sense to the people around him, and often in the face of strong opposition, Luke stands firm to his own core Authenticity.